evaloaeza/Principles-Macro/README.md

 # Principles-Macro
 Principles of Macroeconomics
-Files for the Course Principles of Macroeconomics.
+Here you will find the materials for the Course.